Six months with the first semi-mainstream sex robot for men.

 I was enjoying the feeling of it all too much to stop.
 I reached for the power button several times and almost stopped it, but I kept holding off because I wanted to feel the Launch doing its thing just a little longer.
 I was greedy for the feeling and I just couldn’t bring myself to stop it, so I held on to the Launch tight, braced myself, and powered through.

 Over the span of a few seconds I experienced a spectrum of sensations ranging from sensory overload to incredible pleasure—sometimes rhythmically matching the contours of the Mini Lotus texture over the duration of one single stroke.
 It never quite hurt like I feared it would, but there were moments when it was almost too much of a good thing.
 But then, the position would change and it was bliss again in a split second.
-It didn’t matter—the sex bot didn’t care.
+But it didn’t really matter—the sex bot didn’t care.
 It was going to keep going until I turned it off, no matter what, and that’s part of the novelty.
-It caused me to surrender to an orgasmic experience that I literally could not have by any other means.
+It caused me to surrender to an orgasmic experience that I literally could not have had by any other means.
 Even if the Fleshlight was being operated manually by a partner, I would have normally reached out to stop the movement with my hand.
 But with my eyes closed and being thoroughly into the process, there was no way I could hit the button to stop it while it was happening.

 Idea: give the Launch an “orgasm mode”